-Will you be a sophomore, junior, or senior IUPUC student during the fall 2018 semester?
+Will you be a sophomore, junior, or senior IUPUC student during the fall 2020 semester?
 Would you like to help new, incoming students taking a first-year seminar (FYS) course be academically successful?
 Consider becoming a peer mentor!
-If selected, you will receive a $700 scholarship for the fall 2018 semester and be eligible to continue during the spring 2019 semester.
+If selected, you will be hired for the fall 2020 semester and be eligible to continue during the spring 2021 semester.

 What is a Peer Mentor?

 Serving as a peer mentor is a great leadership opportunity that will help you build lifelong skills, like effective communication, collaborative teamwork, group facilitation, and establishing positive relationships.
-If you become a mentor, you will serve as a mentor to Early Start First Year Students, and collaborate with an instructor to co-teach a FYS course.
+If you become a mentor, you will serve as a mentor to incoming freshmen, and collaborate with an instructor to co-teach a FYS course.
 Your participation is a good resume-builder that will help make you marketable among future employers.

 If you are chosen to be a peer mentor, you will demonstrate the ability to: